rdw017/Projects/README.md

 # Projects

 Dempsey Wade
-rwade222@gmail.com
+Dempsey@BillyBaldwinStudio.com

-This repository is to display examples of previous work and projects completed
+This repository is to display examples of previous work and projects completed.